sipgate/clinq-bridge-vincere/README.md

 The vincere API authentication process is described [here](https://api.vincere.io/#section/Step-by-Step-Vincere-API-Authentication-Process)

 The vincere data model is described [here](https://api.vincere.io/#section/Vincere-Data-Model-Concept).
-The distinction between candidates and contacts is important to understand the integration.
+The distinction between candidates and contacts in the data model of vincere is important to understand the integration.
+Vincere has multiple entities, which can have phonenumbers: company, contact, candidate.
+We ignore the company entity in the integration.
+A person calling can be a contact or candidate.
+If a contact and candidate has the same phonenumber, the contact will be selected as match by our integration.

 To run the integration you need to contact vincere and